aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-1.md

 I started it the old-fashioned way by manually instrumenting interesting functions.
 This means that counts and (wall-clock) runtimes are measured.
-Functions that (subjectively) &quot;take too long&quot;
-are further analyzed by also instrumenting called functions.
+Functions that (subjectively) "take too long" are further analyzed by also instrumenting called functions.
 This way I could quickly find out the interesting parts (while learning how OMake works as you go through the code and instrument it).
 The helper module I used: <a href="https://github.com/gerdstolpmann/omake-fork/blob/master/src/libmojave/lm_instrument.mli">Lm_instrument</a>.
 (Note that
-I did all the actual instrumentation in the &quot;perf-test&quot; branch.)
+I did all the actual instrumentation in the "perf-test" branch.)

 <p>As OCaml supports gprof instrumentation I also tried this but
 without success.
 The problem is simply that gprof looks at the wrong